Rescission of Precautionary Boil Water Notice

 How long will the need to boil water continue?

-A boil water notice is typically in effect for 48 hours, but it can last longer depending on the bacteriological tests being conducted and/or length of repairs to the system.
+A boil water notice is typically in effect for 48 hours, but it can last longer depending on the bacteriological test being conducted and/or length of repairs to the system.
 You can contact the City’s Utility Customer Service at (386) 775-5444 (option 1) for more information.

 How do I boil my water so that it is safe to drink?

-Bring water to a FULL ROLLING BOIL for 1 MINUTE and then allow the water to cool before use.
+Bring water to a FULL ROLLING BOIL for 1 MINUTE and then allow to cool before use.
 Boiled water may be used for drinking, cooking, and washing if needed.
 You can also use bottled water in lieu of boiling.